 Insurance carriers have more than one way to rate their plans for an initial premium and rate increases.
 Also, insurance companies must factor in the number of people in their insurance pool, including their demographics.
 As a result, rates can differ wildly even when the same coverage is offered in the same local area.
 That’s why it is difficult to give the average cost of supplemental Medicare insurance.

-When an insurance company has more members it generally has better financial stability, rates are lower, and rate increases don’t come as frequently in comparison to smaller companies with a smaller member pool.
+When a private insurance company (e.g., AARP, UnitedHeathcare, Aetna, Cigna, etc.) has more members it generally has better financial stability, rates are lower, and rate increases don’t come as frequently in comparison to smaller companies with a smaller member pool.

 Rate increases are a delicate balance for insurance companies.
 As premiums increase, healthy people shop around for better rates to reduce their costs.
 As a result, the pool of healthy people shrinks and the insurance company has to raise their rates even more to cover costs.